 Toast the season with a glass of something special.
-Deck the halls and fill them with the aroma of mulled wine, or how about a drop of Christmassy fizz, with our without booze.
+Deck the halls and fill them with the aroma of mulled wine, or serve a drop of Christmassy fizz with or without the booze.
 Either way, you’ll offer the perfect welcome for guests arriving in from the cold.

-For even more merry-making inspiration, take a look at our festive drinks recipe collection which includes traditional tipples and modern twists.
-And kit out your kitchen with top cocktail kit after reading our review of the best cocktail shakers.
+For even more merry-making inspiration, take a look at our festive drinks recipe collection, which includes traditional tipples and modern twists on your favourites.
+Plus, kit out your kitchen with top cocktail-making products after reading our review of the best cocktail shakers.

 Best Christmas cocktail recipes